htdebeer/pandocomatic/index.md

 From here it is but a small step to use pandocomatic as a **static-site generator**.
 For that purpose some configuration options are available:

--   a settings section in a *pandocomatic configuration file* to control
+-   a settings property in a *pandocomatic configuration file* to control
     -   running pandocomatic recursively or not
     -   follow symbolic links or not
--   a `glob` section in an *external pandocomatic template* telling pandocomatic to apply the template to which files in the directory
+-   a `glob` property in an *external pandocomatic template* telling pandocomatic which files in the directory to apply the template to.
--   and the convention that a file named `pandocomatic.yaml` in a directory is used as the *pandocomatic configuration file* to control the conversion of the files in that directory
+    As a convention, a file named `pandocomatic.yaml` in a directory is used as the *pandocomatic configuration file* to control the conversion of the files in that directory
 -   a command-line option `--modified-only` to only convert the files that have changes rather than to convert all files in the directory.